haveno-dex/haveno/docs/deployment-guide.md

 > **Note**
 > If all seed nodes are restarted at the same time, arbitrators and the filter object will become unregistered and will need to be re-registered.

+## Set the network's release date

+Optionally set the network's approximate release date by setting `RELEASE_DATE` in HavenoUtils.java.

+This will prevent posting sell offers which no buyers can take before any buyer accounts are signed and aged, while the network bootstraps.

+After a period (default 60 days), the limit is lifted and sellers can post offers exceeding unsigned buy limits, but they will receive an informational warning for an additional period (default 6 months after release).

+The defaults can be adjusted with the related constants in HavenoUtils.java.

+## Configure trade fees

+Trade fees can be configured in HavenoUtils.java.

+The maker and taker fee percents can be adjusted.

+Set `ARBITRATOR_ASSIGNS_TRADE_FEE_ADDRESS` to `true` for the arbitrator to assign the trade fee address, which defaults to their own wallet.

+Otherwise set `ARBITRATOR_ASSIGNS_TRADE_FEE_ADDRESS` to `false` and set the XMR address in `getTradeFeeAddress()` to collect all trade fees to a single address (e.g. a multisig wallet shared among network administrators).

 ## Start users for testing

-Start user1 on Monero's mainnet using `make user1-desktop` or Monero's stagenet using `make user1-desktop-stagenet`.
+Start user1 on Monero's mainnet using `make user1-desktop-mainnet` or Monero's stagenet using `make user1-desktop-stagenet`.

-Similarly, start user2 on Monero's mainnet using `make user2-desktop` or Monero's stagenet using `make user2-desktop-stagenet`.
+Similarly, start user2 on Monero's mainnet using `make user2-desktop-mainnet` or Monero's stagenet using `make user2-desktop-stagenet`.

 Test trades among the users and arbitrator.